U Matěje

 The Wine List and Service Register

 The wine list at U Matěje is described as expertly curated, which at a restaurant of this type in this neighbourhood context typically means a program that takes Czech and Moravian producers seriously alongside broader European selections.
 Czech wine, particularly from Moravia's wine regions, has developed a more confident identity over the past decade, and restaurants in Praha 6 serving this kind of traditional-leaning Czech food tend to build wine lists that reflect that regional specificity.
-Whether the list at U Matěje follows that pattern precisely is not confirmed here, but it operates in that context.
+The wine list gives Czech and Moravian producers their due alongside broader European selections.

 Service is reported as friendly and attentive, a combination that matters more in a neighbourhood restaurant than in a destination dining room.
 The atmosphere the room generates depends in part on a service register that doesn't impose formality where the space doesn't invite it.
-The note from the venue record about reasonable prices also points to something genuine: the accessibility of the offering is part of the identity, not a concession to market position.
+The accessible pricing is part of the restaurant's identity, not a concession to market position.

 STŮL and the Broader Operation